sesopenko/dndnext-sheet/README.md

 * Track the world time elapsed.
 * Save combat your encounter to your own browser's HTML5 Local Storage.
 * Browse and search for spells
 * Play D&D even if you're blind!
-Strives for WCAD 2.0 compliance.
+Strives for WCAC 2.0 compliance.

 You can use the tracker at [http://dndnext-sheet.s3-website-us-west-1.amazonaws.com/](http://dndnext-sheet.s3-website-us-west-1.amazonaws.com/)